 I agree with correspondent Nicholas Taitz that the acoustic in the Glasgow Royal Concert Hall would have helped SFU’s sound quality the other night but I don’t think it is practical to hold a competition there.
 For one thing the modern drum corps is an outdoor animal no question.
 Having Grade 1 indoors and all others outside wouldn’t be right either.
 Glasgow Green without Field Marshal, SFU, SLoT, Glasgow Police etc?
 Would not be the same at all and the crowd numbers would reflect that.

 One person I didn’t mention in my review yesterday was the brilliant four-time World Champion Drum Major Jason Paguio.
 He gave us visuals alright, especially for those in the front rows.
 When that mace went into orbit we never knew where it was going to land.
 Jason did – straight into his hand every time.
-Check out this video.

 Speaking to John Wilson after the conference, he told me that Fred Morrison had won the piobaireachd at Lorient Festival with an outstanding rendition of MacLeod of Colbeck’s Lament.
 The MacCrimmon Trophy went to Andrew Carlisle of Carnegie Mellon University with another outstanding performance in that multi-discipline event.
 John also spoke highly of a New Zealand piper Liam Kernaghan.